 - SSB036 Digital Lives and Society

-Paula has completed 8 PhD students (7 as first supervisor) since 2014 and welcomes PhD students, particularly in areas of health and/or digital media.
+Paula has completed 11 PhD students and welcomes applications from doctoral researchers in areas of health and/or digital media.

 - Weedon, Amie (2019) "The temporalities of tracking sitting time: an exploration of the influence of rhythms and biographies on behaviour change in chronically ill adults and office workers" (funded by Loughborough University, doctoral training centre on chronic diseases) With J. Downey